 If you have any queries or require further information, please contact the following:

 Earlier work in progress.

-The construction team kindly invited CyclingUK reps Roy Spilsbury, John Mather & Richard Brunstrom to visit the site pending consideration of alternatives to the challenging diversions in place in the initial stages.
+The construction team kindly invited CyclingUK reps Roy Spilsbury, John Mather & Richard Brunstrom to visit the site pending consideration of alternatives to the (VIDEO) challenging diversions in place in the initial stages.
 Very positive dialogue took place resulting in the much more satisfactory arrangement for non motorised users (NMUs) as indicated above.